qpirsel/spdns_update/README.md

 A: Open PowerShell as administrator paste **set-executionpolicy remotesigned** and confirm it.

 Q: Does the script work with tokens?
 A: Yes.
-An token is nothing else but an password that only works with the desired FQDN.
+A token is nothing else but an password that only works with the desired FQDN.
 Note: When you generate a token $user MUST be equal to your FQDN!